GrieferAtWork/KOSmk4/readme.md

 	- If not apart of `$PATH`, this will automatically be downloaded + configured + build by:
 		`bash $PROJPATH/kos/misc/make_toolchain.sh i386-kos`
 		Don't worry: the install location will still be contained within the KOS source tree.
-		More specifically, the deemon executable will end up in `$PROJPATH/binutils/deemon/deemon[.exe]`
+		More specifically, the deemon executable will end up as `$PROJPATH/binutils/deemon/deemon[.exe]`
 - binutils: `$PROJPATH/binutils/i386-kos/bin/i686-kos-*[.exe]`
 	- Can be easily be downloaded + configured + build by:
 		`bash $PROJPATH/kos/misc/make_toolchain.sh i386-kos`